wsdfhjxc/kwin-scripts/README.md

 When the script is enabled, all windows placed on monitors other than the primary, are automatically set to be shown on all virtual desktops.
 This can be considered a hack, but from the user's perspective, this effectively results in having multiple switchable virtual desktops on the primary monitor, and fixed non-switchable virtual desktops on other monitors.
 That's how GNOME Shell handles workspaces by default, and the script mimics that.

-### Additional installation method

-The script is listed on the KDE Store, so it can be installed via the System Settings Add-On Installer.
+Besides enabling the script in the System Settings, no additional steps are required.